 While often reached via a short longtail boat trip from Ao Nang, Tonsai is also accessible on foot from the Railay Peninsula.
 Simply follow the path that passes near the Railay Phutawan Resort.

-While you're there, you can visit the Diamond Cave, the famous "diamond cave".
-This is part of the national park of Hat Noppharat Thara – Mu Ko Phi Phi National Park.
-There is therefore an entrance fee of 200 baht to pay (for the cave only, not for access to the path).
+While you're there, you can visit the Diamond Cave , the famous "diamond cave."
+It's part of Hat Noppharat Thara – Mu Ko Phi Phi National Park .
+There's an entrance fee of 200 baht (for the cave only, not for accessing the path).

 Allow approximately 50 minutes for this walk.